 This reach will be subjected to removal with a redirection of flow that will recreate a shortened channel length.
 In order to address the conveyance of seasonal flows onto the Subject Property from the Highway 407 ROW, a new flow conveyance channel (Reach 14W-21) is proposed to be built.
 Reach 14W-21 will intercept these flows and convey them into Reach 14W-22 (realigned Reach 14W-14).
 The existing channel associated with Reach 14W-13 located south of the proposed Reach 14W-21, will be removed and all associated downstream flow contributions addressed through SWM facilities.
-As such, the function of Reach 14W-12 by means of Reach 14W-22.
+As such, the function of Reach 14W-21 is to maintain the existing headwater flow contribution downstream to Redside Dace habitat in Reach 14W-12 by means of Reach 14W-22.
 The anticipated reduction in flow and allochthonous inputs that may result from the loss in channel length from Reach 14W-13 is anticipated to be balanced by potential gains from the wider, vegetated and naturalized stream corridor associated with Reach 14W-22.